 Funding {4}

-The study is funded by Swedish Research Council (reg. no. 2023-03128) and Laerdal Foundation (reg. no. 2023-0297).
-However, the funding for this study is partial, and additional funding will be secured during the course of study.
-In case the funding is not secured, the study will be stopped, which will likely to result in an underpowered study.
-But as the intervention in this case is standard of care in many countries and data collection is considered with minimal risk.
-Therefore, risk of harm among participants is minimal and there is potentially direct benefit to the participants who receive the intervention.
-Therefore, benefit-risk ratio is considered favourable, even if the study is underpowered.
+The study is funded by the Swedish Research Council (reg. no. 2023-03128) and Laerdal Foundation (reg. no. 2023-0297).
+However, the funding for this study is partial, and additional funding will be secured during the course of the study.
+If funding is not secured, the study will be stopped, which will likely result in an underpowered study.
+However, the intervention in this case is the standard of care in many countries and data collection is considered to carry minimal risk.
+The risk of harm to participants is minimal and there is potentially a direct benefit to the participants who receive the intervention.
+Therefore, the benefit-risk ratio is considered favourable, even if the study is underpowered.

 Availability of data and materials {29}